-Pranayama and meditative breathing are excellent for relaxation and for writer’s block.
-When we are relaxed and calm the brain produces alpha brainwaves that are conducive to creativity.
+Pranayama and meditative breathing are excellent for relaxation and writer’s block.
+When we are relaxed and calm, the brain produces alpha brainwaves that are conducive to creativity.
 This will work together with the physical posture to cause a surge in creative energy.

 5 Benefits Of Yoga For Writers

 We looked at the best yoga poses for writers above.
 These asanas are beneficial for body and mind.